 India is in the process of flattening coronavirus curve says scientist

-New Delhi, Apr 14: Eminent scientist and NITI Aayog member V K Saraswat said that the number of COVID- 19 cases is not going to go beyond what's being reported daily in India as he maintained that the country is in the process of flattening the curve.
+New Delhi, Apr 14: Eminent scientist and NITI Aayog member V K Saraswat said that the number of COVID-19 cases is not going to go beyond what's being reported daily in India as he maintained that the country is in the process of flattening the curve.

-The former Scientific Adviser to Defence Minister said the coronavirus positive cases have seen a sharper rise in the last four-five days because of increase in the number of testing.
+The former Scientific Adviser to Defence Minister said the coronavirus positive cases have seen a sharper rise in the last four-five days because of the increase in the number of testing.

 Coronavirus 10 times deadlier than Swine Flu, only vaccine can fully end transmission: WHO